A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: Experimental Results

-\new{From the results in \cref{fig:c17_results}, we can first confirm the domain gaps among the images taken at different medical centers, as the scores by the baseline method (\ie without stain augmentation) vary greatly across the folds.} Such domain gaps can be effectively reduced by applying stain augmentations. \new{Additionally, among the stain augmentation methods, it can be observed that augmentations by G-SAN are the most effective, as they provide the greatest boosts in both the overall F1 score (15.7\%) and the overall Average Precision Score (12.1\%) compared to the baseline.
+From the results in \cref{fig:c17_results}, we can first confirm the domain gaps among the images taken at different medical centers, as the scores by the baseline method (\ie without stain augmentation) vary greatly across the folds.
+Such domain gaps can be effectively reduced by applying stain augmentations.
+Additionally, among the stain augmentation methods, it can be observed that augmentations by G-SAN are the most effective, as they provide the greatest boosts in both the overall F1 score (15.7\%) and the overall Average Precision Score (12.1\%) compared to the baseline.
 Given that the second best performer, HERandAugment \cite{faryna2021tailoring}, produces unrealistic stain appearances by design, the superior performance by G-SAN just shows that augmenting cell images beyond the distribution of naturally occurring stain appearances may not be the best strategy.
-Lastly, the poor performance by HistAuGAN could be attributed to its inflexibility towards multi-resolution, given that it was trained on images at $40\times$ magnification. }
+Additionally, the poor performance by HistAuGAN could be attributed to its inflexibility towards multi-resolution, given that it was trained on images at $40\times$ magnification. \new{Last but not least, it is worth mentioning that, as it cannot be avoided, sometimes the stain distribution of the unaltered training data can overlap better with the test stain distribution.
+However, in most cases as shown in our experiments, using any form of stain augmentation will provide a boost in performance.}